penguin1020/FRC/README.md

-# GRC
+# FRC
-The package includes the main programs of GRC, CWM, ECM and PFA
+The package includes the main programs of FRC, CWM, ECM and PFA